Report by: Francis O’Sullivan, AHT

 Age

 Bentley Wood is currently oversubscribed.
-The school is expanding; in 2024 there is capacity for 240 students in Years 7, 8 and 9, and 224 in Years 10 and 11.
-In our growing Sixth Form, there are 262 students.
+The school has expanded.
+In 2026 there is capacity for 240 students in all year groups.
+In our growing Sixth Form, there are 228 students.

 Ethnicity

 Bentley Wood welcomes and celebrates having students from all cultures and ethnicities and has a large number of students from minority ethnic groups.
 Some of our students have refugee status and come from countries such as Kuwait and Afghanistan.
-In 2025, 64% of our students do not have English as their first language, which is well above the national average.
 Our students speak a variety of other languages at home.
 We have 17 out of 18 possible ethnic groups.
-The current breakdown is as follows (IDSR):

 Sex